 - Select the Job details header.

-- Search for or scroll down to the Offer template header.
+- Search for or scroll down to the Offer template field.

 - Select the Save & close button.
 The Job details section closes, and your offer template is saved for use in offers for this job.

-After an offer template has been added to a job, Admins and standard users can generate an offer for any candidate currently in the offer stage directly from their job application.
+Once you’ve added an offer template to a job, Admins and standard users can generate an offer for any candidate currently in the Offer stage directly from their job application.
+Head over to our Gem ATS: Generate offers for candidates article for details of:

 Have any issues or questions on this topic?
 Please feel free to contact your dedicated Gem Customer Success Manager directly or our Support team at support@gem.com.